-As at 31 December 2020 and 2021, the Company has no reserve available for distribution in accordance with the applicable laws of Cayman Islands and the Articles of Association.
+As at 31 December 2021 and 2022, the Company has no reserve available for distribution in accordance with the applicable laws of Cayman Islands and the Articles of Association.

-Details of movements in the reserves of the Group and the Company during the year ended 31 December 2021 are set out in the consolidated statement of changes in equity on page 46 of this annual report and note 32 to the financial statements on pages 106 to 107 of this annual report, respectively.
+Details of movements in the reserves of the Group and the Company during the year ended 31 December 2022 are set out in the consolidated statement of changes in equity on page 48 of this annual report and note 32 of this annual report, respectively.